Sort by: Default | Course number | Course name | Course start | Location | Course time | Course date

 The Sheltered English Instruction (SEI) Teachers Endorsement course is designed to help equip teachers to address the needs of a multilingual and multicultural student population by training teachers in research-proven practices for working with English Learners (ELs).
 During the course, teachers are expected to practice instructional strategies grounded in SEI research both in the endorsement course and in their classrooms.
 Teachers will also be encouraged to sustain and develop their SEI practices over time through a variety of professional growth opportunities.
 This course is designed to promote continuous improvement in educator practice and to build teachers' confidence and familiarity with instructional methodology for working with English Learners.
 Upon successful completion of the course, participating teachers will receive an SEI endorsement and 67.5 PDPs.

-3 Graduate Credits are available through American International College for an additional cost of $200 (based on 2018-2019 rates, subject to change).
+3 Graduate Credits are available through American International College for an additional cost of $200.
+Participant manuals may be purchased for $20 or participants can print their own (160 pages).

 PLEASE NOTE: Participants must have access to a classroom for the course assignments and must have basic computer skills in order to navigate the online portal.
 Also, due to the rigor, pace, and intensity of the course, which leads to an Endorsement from the State, participants may not miss more than two sessions.
 Missing more than two class sessions will result in a withdrawal grade.